 A fact contributing to the success of so much protected land in the focus area is the large number of varied organizations with different focuses working here to protect land, and often working together.
+These organizations range from federal US Fish and Wildlife Service (Oxbow NWR) to state (Massachusetts Department of Fish and Game/Division of Fisheries and Wildlife - Wildlife Management Areas), (Massachusetts Department of Conservation and Recreation - state forests and rail trails), (Massachusetts Department of Agricultural Resources agricultural preservation restrictions), (New Hampconservation organizations work together with municipal, state, and federal entities to protect riparian lands and provide extensive trails for hiking, biking, and horseback riding.

+Dozens of land trusts and

-These organizations range from federal US Fish and Wildlife Service (Oxbow NWR) to state (Massachusetts Department of Fish and Game/Division of Fisheries and Wildlife - Wildlife Management Areas), (Massachusetts Department of Conservation and Recreation - state forests and rail trails), (Massachusetts Department of Agricultural Resources agricultural preservation restrictions), (New Hampshire Fish and Game Department) to municipal (Conservation Commissions, Town Forest Committees, Open Space Committees, etc.) and regional and local land trusts and conservation organizations (Beaver Brook Association, Bolton Land Trust, Dunstable Rural Land Trust, Groton Conservation Trust, Harvard Conservation Trust, Lancaster Land Trust, Mass Audubon, Nashoba Conservation Trust, Nashua River Watershed Association (coordinating US Forest Legacy Grants and facilitating protection by others), New England Forestry Foundation, Nichols-Smith Land Trust, Nissitissit River Land Trust, North County Land Trust, Piscataquog Land Conservancy, Society for the Protection of New Hampshire Forests, the Trustees of Reservations, the Trust for Public Land, and Townsend Land Trust) as well as others such as sportsmen's clubs, religious and educational institutions, MassDevelopment, and the Devens Enterprise Commission.
+shire Fish and Game Department) to municipal (Conservation Commissions, Town Forest Committees, Open Space Committees, etc.) and regional and local land trusts and conservation organizations (Beaver Brook Association, Bolton Land Trust, Dunstable Rural Land Trust, Groton Conservation Trust, Harvard Conservation Trust, Lancaster Land Trust, Mass Audubon, Nashoba Conservation Trust, Nashua River Watershed Association (coordinating US Forest Legacy Grants and facilitating protection by others), New England Forestry Foundation, Nichols-Smith Land Trust, Nissitissit River Land Trust, North County Land Trust, Piscataquog Land Conservancy, Society for the Protection of New Hampshire Forests, the Trustees of Reservations, the Trust for Public Land, and Townsend Land Trust) as well as others such as sportsmen's clubs, religious and educational institutions, MassDevelopment, and the Devens Enterprise Commission.